Swag And Sorcery Review – We Test the Pixelart retro-style hero simulator with explanation and tips

 Let’s get down to something that the game is really good at.
 Collect equipment and loot.
 During the fights, you will not get any direct equipment.
 But here you can expect a huge amount of different materials, which you can refine and process.
 But you can always find blueprints for new equipment items and potions.

 In the beginning, you actually get the best stuff as quest rewards.
-But as the quests become less, this source of new items will dry up, except for the green random quests.
+But as the quests become fewer, this source of new items will dry up, except for the green random quests.

 Otherwise, it’s craft, craft, craft.